sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 general, PCA will slightly corrupt the data by adding nonlinearities, so it is better to use the full rank data matrix whenever possible.

-A full discussion of corrupted ICA components, also called Ghost ICA components, is available in this [paper](https://www.frontiersin.org/articles/10.3389/frsip.2023.1064138/full).
+A full discussion of corrupted ICA components, also called Ghost ICA components, is available in this [paper](https://www.frontiersin.org/articles/10.3389/frsip.2023.1064138/full) and this [one](https://www.frontiersin.org/articles/10.3389/fnimg.2023.1331404/full).

 Issues with data rank deficiencies
 ---------------------------------------